-An emergency exit window can be opened by pulling the lower part of the release bar to disengage the safety latches, and then by pushing out the window frame (Figure 40).
+An emergency exit window can be opened by sliding the red button on the release bar to disengage the safety latches, and then by pushing out the window frame (Figure 41).

 Emergency operating instruction decals are affixed under each emergency exit window.
 To close the window, pull back the window and push down the release bar.